Viet27th/xiaolin-css/README.md

 // In case you want to use the "full" feature
 @use "xiaolin-css/scss/xiaolin.scss";

-// In case you just want to use the "reset" feature
+// or In case you just want to use the "reset" feature
 @use "xiaolin-css/scss/xiaolin-reset.scss";

-// In case you just want to use the "grid" feature
+// or In case you just want to use the "grid" feature
 @use "xiaolin-css/scss/xiaolin-grid.scss";
 ```